His Lordship Goes to Press

 His Lordship Goes to Press is a 1938 British comedy film directed by Maclean Rogers and starring June Clyde, Hugh Williams, Louise Hampton and Leslie Perrins.
-The film follows an American reporter who goes to work on a farm for an assignment, where a case of mistaken identity ensues.
+It was written by Kathleen Butler and H.F.
+Maltby from a story by Margaret McDonell and Gordon McDonell, and was made as a quota quickie.
+The film follows an American reporter who goes to work on a farm for an assignment, where a comedy of mistaken identity ensues.